gajus/moa/README.md

 }
 ```

 With other Active Record implementations you do not need a generator because these properties are either hand-typed or fetched during the execution of the code.
-Beware that the former is tedious and error-prone, while the latter is a lazy-workaround that has a considerable performance hit.
+The former is tedious and error-prone, while the latter is a lazy-workaround that has a considerable performance hit.

 ### Mother